sdu-be-22/Library-management-application/README.md

 ## Goal

-The mission of the Library Management System is to contribute to improving the quality of education and science by providing quality and efficient access to library and information resources, and to provide high quality service to researchers, faculty, staff and students of the university.
+The mission of the Library Management System is to help improve the quality of education and science by providing quality and efficient access to library and information resources, and to provide high quality services to researchers, faculty, staff and students of the university thereby facilitating their work.

 ## What problems does our app solve?

-LMS is also called an automated library system.
-It is defined as software that has been established to manage basic housekeeping function of a library.
-LMS helps to provide information on any book present in the library to the user as well as staff number.
-It also keeps a track of book published, given in return and added to the library,
+An LMS is also called an automated library system.
+It is defined as software designed to manage the basic functions of a library.
+An LMS helps to provide information about any book available in the library to the user as well as the staff, keeps records of books published, borrowed and added to the library.
+And also provides the opportunity for the student to make a request online.

 ## Scope and Features

 * Library database
 * Feedback management
 * Simple, animated and beautiful design
+* Friendly interface
+* School, university libraries
+* Online requests
-* User friendly interface
+* User authorization
+* Save user information

 ## Project structure